pypmc/pypmc/doc/user_guide.rst

 importance sampling using samples from the proposal mixture; the set of samples is the *population*.
-The algorithm is a form of expectation maximization (EM) and yields the optimal values of the parameters of a Gaussian or student's t mixture density.
+The algorithm is a form of expectation maximization (EM) and yields the optimal values of the parameters of a Gaussian or Student's t mixture density.
 The crucial task (more on this below) is to supply a good initial proposal.

 Basic approach